 The glass can be either borosilicate (“extra hard”) or aluminosilicate glasses.
 The box maybe different, but the glass is Maxos.

-Gauge Glass after moulding are subjected to a two-sided polishing and toughening.
+Reflex Gauge Glass after moulding is subjected to a two-sided polishing and toughening.
 The very specific glass types, most commonly 4.2 expansion Borosilicate Glass results in products characterized by high mechanical strength and high resistance to alkalis, acids and condensates.

 Our range of standard sizes and technical information

 Reflex Gauge can be produced to non standard sizes, please contact us.